 - Beginning and ending location, date, and time deadheading, including the mode of transportation (taxi, train, bus, etc.).
 If an employee is at or beyond the 12-hour point in a duty tour at a designated terminal, he or she may report an in-terminal deadhead and report the time over 12 hours as limbo time, if the employee is actually relieved (waiting for and in deadhead transportation) at or before the 12-hour point.
 In these cases, the beginning and ending location will be the same. - Beginning and ending location, date, and time performing any other activity at the behest of the railroad (activity that can commingle, such as rules class or investigation). - Identification code for other activity at the behest of the railroad (i.e., "RC" for rules class, "TR" for training, or "OT" for other). - Total time on duty.
 The total of all time spent in a duty tour that counts as time on duty, including covered service, deadheads to duty, commingled service, and off-duty periods of less than 4 hours or for any amount of time at a non-designated terminal.
 Exclude from this calculation any time spent waiting for and in deadhead transportation from duty to a point of final release (limbo time) and qualifying interim periods of release (time off duty within a duty tour). - Reason for service exceeding 12 hours of time on duty.
-An employee is required to give an explanation of why he or she exceeded the statutory maximum time on duty. - The sum total of time on duty and time waiting for or in deadhead transportation to a point of final release exceeding 12 hours (time required to be added to the statutory off-duty period).
+An employee is required to give an explanation of why he or she exceeded the statutory maximum time on duty.

-The following three items may be reported separately from the individual hours of duty record.
+The following two items may be reported separately from the individual hours of duty record.